 - Unpleasant sensations (pain, discomfort, numbness)

-- Diminished ability to perform normal functions such as opening jaw, chewing or swallowing
+- Diminished ability to perform normal functions such as opening your jaw, chewing, or swallowing